shubhamgoel90/Image-Captioning-Model/README.md

 # Image-Captioning

 ## Project_Image_Captioning
 With the help of this project, machine can generate its own captions related to the image.
-The model uses Flickr dataset for training data and uses LSTM for training.
+The model uses Flickr8k dataset for training data and uses LSTM for training.

 ## Dataset Used :-
 Flickr 8k Dataset